jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 - This initial algebra corresponds to the initial data structure.
 - The algebras correspond to the functions performed on the data structure.
+- The category corresponds to the way of transforming our data structure.

 In Haskell, the following definition is found in `Control.Functor.Algebra` which corresponds to an F-algebra.